jethrokuan/blog/content/posts/self_tracking_in_plain_text.md

 ## Entering Entries on the Go {#entering-entries-on-the-go}

-Because the log format is so simple, I shipped `track` with a simple Telegram bot, that allowed me to add entries by sending a bot the entry:
+Because the log format is so simple, I shipped `track` with a simple Telegram bot, that allowed me to add entries by sending the bot an entry:

 {{< figure src="/ox-hugo/telegram.png" >}}

-I host the Telegram bot on my Digital Ocean instance, and run `sshfs` so that all my writes go the remote track file as well.
+I host the Telegram bot on my DigitalOcean instance, and run `sshfs` so that all my writes go the remote track file as well.